stackbill/docs/docs/marketplace-docs/database/MARIADB.md

 You will be logged out of the instance and displayed with the below message until the instance is deployed.  **DO NOT LOG IN TO THE INSTANCE FOR 2 MINUTES AFTER THE CREATION.**

 ```
-Please wait until the installation is completed....Connection to $IPADDRESS closed.
+Please wait until the installation is completed....
+Connection to $IPADDRESS closed.
 ```

 **Once the MariaDB is deployed:**